RAF Search and Rescue Force: History

 Whaleback high speed air-sea rescue launch HSL 164 off Ceylon in 1943.

 In 1918, the Royal Air Force was established through the merging of the aviation arms of the Royal Navy, the Royal Navy Air Service (RNAS), and that of the Army, the Royal Flying Corps.
 Together with its aircraft, vessels acquired to support RAF seaplane operations were also transferred to the new service, becoming the Marine Craft Section (MCS).

 Post-war, the Marine Craft Section became a force of 150 vessels, which in addition to supporting the operation of seaplanes, were equipped for rescue operations, with a launch being at the ready whenever an aircraft was flying over water.
 However, the training and seamanship of the crews, especially with regards to navigation, meant that the MCS at this time was only suitable for inshore rescue operations.

 As the vessels it had inherited from the Royal Navy began wear out, the RAF began to have built for launches capable of higher speeds, and in light of the larger crews of some aircraft, greater capacity.
 This would, in the late 1930s, lead to the acquiring of High Speed Launches (HSL) for rescue operations.

-However, during the Second World War, the Marine Craft Section found itself ill-prepared for war.
+During the Second World War, the Marine Craft Section found itself ill-prepared for war.
 During the Battle of Britain, even with the help of civilian vessels and the Royal Navy, aircrew who baled out or ditched in the North Sea and English Channel had only a 20 percent chance of being returned to their squadrons, with over 200 pilots and aircrew being lost to the sea during the battle.
 An informal air-sea rescue was started in July 1940 by Flying Officer Russell Aitken, who with the approval of his senior officer at RAF Gosport, began flying a Supermarine Walrus to rescue pilots downed in the English Channel.
 By the end of August, when he ceased this work, he had rescued around 35 British and German aircrew.

 In light of this, in 1941, an emergency meeting was convened by Air Marshal Sir Arthur 'Bomber' Harris.
 The Royal Navy offered to take over in its entirety the at sea rescue role, the RAF declined and subsequently created the Directorate of Air Sea Rescue on 6 February 1941, which adopted the motto 'The sea shall not have them'.
 Operationally, it was to become known as Air Sea Rescue Services (ASRS), which ultimately became the RAF Search and Rescue Force.
 The headquarters of the ASRS was co-located with that of RAF Coastal Command with which it operated closely.